Jo (film): Synopsis

 Antoine Brisebard, a famous comedy playwright, is struggling with financial difficulties and is preparing to sell his country villa to an English couple.
 What no one knows, however, is that Brisebard is actually a victim of blackmail since his wife Sylvie, a famous actress, is the daughter of a notorious robber-murderer.
 His extortionist is a malevolent criminal only known as Jo, who visits him often to pick up his hush money.
-But faced with certain ruin, Brisebard is preparing to do away with Jo once and for all, planning his deed under the guise of him trying to write the script for a crime play and consulting his friend, attorney Colas, for ideas of how to efficiently get rid of the body.
-He finally takes up the offer of garden landscaper Tonelotti to erect a pavilion, whose foundation would provide the ideal hiding place for the corpse.
+Faced with certain ruin, Brisebard is preparing to do away with Jo once and for all, planning his deed under the guise of trying to write the script for a crime play and consulting his friend, attorney Colas, for ideas of how to efficiently get rid of the body.
+He also takes up the offer of garden landscaper Tonelotti to erect a pavilion, whose foundation would provide the ideal hiding place for the corpse.
+On the night Jo is scheduled to arrive for his next payment, Brisebard awaits him with a gun, but is not able to pull the trigger and drops the gun to the floor, which results in a shot going off and accidentally killing Jo.

-On the night Jo is scheduled to arrive for his next payment, Brisebard awaits the arrival with a gun, but is not able to pull the trigger and drops the gun to the floor, which results in a shot going off and accidentally killing Jo.
-But it is only then that things turn really difficult: Police inspector Ducros, who has found out about Jo's operation and Brisebard's involvement in it, starts nosing around, telling Brisebard that Jo had already been murdered at the time he was supposed to come to the villa - the man Brisebard shot is eventually revealed as Riri, Jo's criminal associate and murderer.
-The pavillon foundation proves to be too shoddy, forcing Brisebard to hide the body elsewhere; a lot of unwanted houseguests keep coming and going; and finally, Riri's body stubbornly refuses to remain hidden.
-Even with the help of his wife, to whom he finally tells everything, the task of getting rid of the body becomes an outright daunting – and nerve-wracking – one.
+But it is only then that things become truly difficult.
+Police inspector Ducros, who has found out about Jo's operation and Brisebard's involvement in it, starts nosing around, telling Brisebard that Jo had already been murdered at the time he was supposed to come to the villa - the man Brisebard shot is eventually revealed as Riri, Jo's criminal associate and murderer.
+The pavillon foundation proves to be shoddy, forcing Brisebard to hide the body elsewhere; a lot of unwanted houseguests - including Ducros and two of Riri's rivals - keep coming and going; and Riri's body stubbornly refuses to remain hidden.
+Even with the help of his wife, to whom he confesses everything, the task of getting rid of the body becomes an outright daunting – and nerve-wracking – one.

+In the end, though most issues eventually resolve themselves, Brisebard and Sylvie are still faced with the problem of how to dispose of the corpse.
+Brisebard finally puts it inside a car and pushes the vehicle off a cliffside; however, this bluff is coincidentally located near a site where Ducros is camping with his family.
+As soon as he finds Riri's body in the wreckage and Brisebard looking down from the top of the cliff, Ducros ends the film chasing Brisebard all over the landscape.

 Cast

+Production

+The film was made by the European arm of MGM, the studio which had filmed The Gazebo in 1959.